Ranked PvP Guide (2018)

 - Kill Emmett if they bring him.
 I hate that stupid otter so much.
 Kill him asap, he’s a pain if he’s left alive.

 - More generally, focusing on removing all their companions before killing their pirate is your best move unless you can definitively one-round their pirate.
+If all 3 units are down, and your pirate hasn’t used too many shields, you win by default.

 - Generally speaking, you don’t want to waste attacks on them when they’re above half health.
 You can land relents on them with ease.
 Let those do most of your work for you, saving your attack powers for when they’re below half.